mshr-h/vscode-verilog-hdl-support/README.md

 - `verilog.linting.iverilog.arguments` (Default: nothing)

   Add custom arguments to Icarus Verilog for linting, like `-Wall` .
 The argument `-t null` will be added by the linter automatically.

 - `verilog.linting.iverilog.includePath` (Default: nothing)

   A list of directory paths to use while Icarus Verilog linting.
   All the paths are passed as arguments `-I <directory_path>`.
   Paths can be specified either an absolute or a relate to the workspace directory.

 - `verilog.linting.iverilog.runAtFileLocation` (Default: `false` )

   By default, the linter will be run at the workspace directory.
 Enable this option to run at the file location.
 If enabled, `` ` include`` directives should contain file paths relative to the current file.

 - `verilog.linting.modelsim.arguments` (Default: nothing)

   Add custom arguments to Modelsim for linting.

 - `verilog.linting.modelsim.work` (Default: nothing)

   Add custom work library to Modelsim for linting.

 - `verilog.linting.slang.arguments` (Default: nothing)

   Add Slang arguments here (like macros).
 They will be added to Slang while linting (The command \"-I=<document folder>\" will be added by the linter by default).

 - `verilog.linting.slang.includePath` (Default: nothing)

   A list of directory paths to use while Slang linting.

 - `verilog.linting.slang.runAtFileLocation` (Default: `false` )

   If enabled, Slang will be run at the file location for linting.
 Else it will be run at workspace folder.
 Disabled by default.

 - `verilog.linting.slang.useWSL` (Default: `false` )

   Run verilator under WSL.
 Paths generated automatically by the extension (the path to the Verilog file as well as the auto-generated document folder for `-I` ) are translated to WSL paths using the `wslpath` program.
   Any other paths you specify in `verilog.linting.includePath.arguments`

 - `verilog.linting.verilator.arguments` (Default: nothing)

   Add custom arguments to Verilator for linting, like `-Wall` .
 The argument `--lint-only -I<document folder>` will be added by the linter automatically.

 - `verilog.linting.verilator.includePath` (Default: nothing)

   A list of directory paths to use while Verilator linting.
   All the paths are passed as arguments `-I<directory_path>`.
   Paths can be specified either an absolute or a relate to the workspace directory.

 - `verilog.linting.verilator.runAtFileLocation` (Default: `false` )

   By default, the linter will be run at the workspace directory.
 Enable this option to run at the file location.
 If enabled, `` ` include`` directives should contain file paths relative to the current file.

 - `verilog.linting.verilator.useWSL` (Default: `false` )

   Run verilator under WSL (use `apg-get install verilator` to install).
 Paths generated automatically by the extension (the path to the Verilog file as well as the auto-generated document folder for `-I` ) are translated to WSL paths using the `wslpath` program.
 Any other paths you specify in `verilog.linting.verilator.arguments`

   must be manually converted.

 - `verilog.linting.xvlog.arguments` (Default: nothing)

   Add custom arguments to Xilinx xvlog for linting, like `-Wall` .
 The argument `--nolog` will be added by the linter automatically.

 - `verilog.linting.xvlog.includePath` (Default: nothing)

   A list of directory paths to use while Xilinx xvlog linting.
   All the paths are passed as arguments `-i <directory_path>`.
   Paths can be specified either an absolute or a relate to the workspace directory.

 - `verilog.ctags.path` (Default: `ctags` )

   Path to your installation of Ctags if it isn't already present in your `PATH` environment variable.

 - `verilog.languageServer.svls.enabled` (Default: `false`)

   \[Experimental\] Enable svls Language Server for SystemVerilog.

 - `verilog.languageServer.svls.path` (Default: `svls`)

   \[Experimental\] A path to the svls Language Server binary.

 - `verilog.languageServer.veridian.enabled` (Default: `false`)

   \[Experimental\] Enable veridian Language Server for SystemVerilog.

 - `verilog.languageServer.veridian.path` (Default: `veridian`)

   \[Experimental\] A path to the veridian Language Server binary.

 - `verilog.languageServer.hdlChecker.enabled` (Default: `false`)

   \[Experimental\] Enable HDL Checker Language Server for Verilog-HDL, SystemVerilog, and VHDL.

 - `verilog.languageServer.hdlChecker.path` (Default: `hdl_checker`)

   \[Experimental\] A path to the HDL Checker Language Server binary.

 - `verilog.languageServer.veribleVerilogLs.enabled` (Default: `false`)

   \[Experimental\] Enable verible-verilog-ls Language Server for SystemVerilog.

 - `verilog.languageServer.veribleVerilogLs.path` (Default: `verible-verilog-ls`)

   \[Experimental\] A path to the verible-verilog-ls Language Server binary.

+- `verilog.languageServer.rustHdl.enabled` (Default: `false`)

+  \[Experimental\] Enable rust_hdl Language Server for VHDL.

+- `verilog.languageServer.rustHdl.path` (Default: `vhdl_ls`)

+  \[Experimental\] A path to the rust_hdl Language Server binary.

 - `verilog.formatting.verilogHDL.formatter` (Default: `verilog-format`)

   \[Experimental\] Choose the Verilog-HDL formatter.
 Possible values are:

   - `verilog-format`
   - `iStyle`